-- donated £25,000 to local good causes in 2019,
+- Donated £25,000 to local good causes in 2019,

-- gave £3000 to a local primary school to install a new PA system,
+- Gave £3000 to a local primary school to install a new PA system,

-- donated £40,000 for the refurbishment of the netball and tennis courts on New Street and,
+- Donated £40,000 for the refurbishment of the netball and tennis courts on New Street and,

-- each year, pays for donated musical instruments to be refurbished and given to disadvantaged young people, as well as providing teachers to help them learn to play.
+- Each year, pays for donated musical instruments to be refurbished and given to disadvantaged young people, as well as providing teachers to help them learn to play.

-You may have seen the Blues Ambassadors around the festival throughout the weekend – in our orange hi-viz waistcoats we couldn’t really be missed!
+You may have seen the Blues Ambassadors around the 2019 festival, in our orange hi-viz waistcoats we couldn’t really be missed!
 We each had a crib sheet with information about the festival and its charity work, as well as information about the town, so the answers we might need were always at our fingertips.
 We don’t give out programme information but encourage people to buy a programme instead as this is one of the ways the festival makes the money it needs for its charitable work and to keep the festival a free event.
 Nor are we there to deal with emergencies, there are stewards and security staff for that, but we can certainly help to find the assistance people might need in an emergency.

 Being an Ambassador is great fun and didn’t interfere with my enjoyment of the festival at all.
 I went, with friends and family, to see the bands I wanted to see but, wearing my hi-viz, I was available if anyone needed help or information.
 In fact, for me, being an Ambassador enhanced my experience of the festival.
 It gave me the opportunity to meet all sorts of people I wouldn’t otherwise have spoken to, and there was a real feeling of camaraderie within the group and I can honestly say I’ve made new friends as a result.

 You can also find contact information on